ArijitS21-IUT/PortFolio/readme.md

-Here’s a sample `README.md` file for your portfolio project:

 # Personal Portfolio Website

 This is my personal portfolio website designed to showcase my skills, education, projects, and other professional details.
 Built with modern web development technologies, the website serves as a central platform to highlight my expertise and achievements.